caesarnine/llm-rts/README.md

 # LLM Battle Arena RTS

 Two LLM-controlled teams compete in a real-time strategy game on an isometric 3D map.
-Watch Claude play against itself in the browser.

 ## Quick Start